Shirakawago: We Visited the World Heritage Site in Gifu

-We parked our car in the Seseragi park parking lot in the village.
-As you can see in the photo, there were a lot of tour buses parked in the lot.
+We parked our car in the Seseragi Park parking lot in the village.
+As you can see in the photo, when we arrived, a lot of tour buses were already parked in the lot.

-Looking back at the opposite side from there, there was a wonderful view of Sho river, a suspension bridge called “Deai Bashi (であい橋)”, and forested mountains.
+When looking back at the opposite side from there, there was a wonderful view of the Sho River, a suspension bridge called “Deai Bashi (であい橋)”, and forested mountains.
 (Back)

 ➁ Deai Bridge

-By a few minutes walk from the parking lot, we arrived at the Deai Bashi.
-The Deai bridge was full of tourists, some of whom were taking photos on the middle of the bridge, overlooking a beautiful sight.
+By a few minutes’ walk from the parking lot, we arrived at the bridge Deai Bashi.
+The Deai bridge was full of tourists, some of whom were taking photos in the middle, overlooking a beautiful sight.
 (Back)

 ➂ Akiba Shrine

-A short while after we crossed the bridge, the stone gate of Akiba Shrine welcomed us.
+A short while after we crossed the bridge, the stone gate of the Shinto shrine Akiba Jinja welcomed us.

-Passing through the sacred gate of the Japanese Shinto religion, we entered the main area of the Ogimachi Shirakawago village.
+Passing through the sacred gate, we entered the main area of the Ogimachi Shirakawago village.

-On the way to Myozenji temple, I found a re-roofed Gassho style house and took a photo.
+On the way to Myozenji, I found a re-roofed Gassho-style house and consequently took a photo.
 (Back)

 ➃ Myozenji Temple

-Several minutes walk from the Shinto shrine‘s gate brought us to the Myozenji temple with an impressive belfry gate.
+Several minutes’ walk from the Shinto shrine’s gate brought us to the Buddhist temple Myozenji with an impressive belfry gate.

-The “Myozenji (明善寺)” is a thatched roofed temple belonging to “Jodo Shinshu (浄土真宗)”, a sect of Japanese Buddhism.
-It is an old temple constructed in 1748.
+Constructed in 1748, “Myozenji (明善寺)” is a thatched-roofed, old temple belonging to a sect of Japanese Buddhism “Jodo Shinshu (浄土真宗)”.
 (Back)

 ➄ Myozenji Folk Culture Museum

-Walking along a small path through a paddy field, we got a picturesque view of the 3 Gassho style houses surrounded by nature.
+Walking along a small path, through the paddy field, we got a picturesque view of these 3 Gassho-style houses surrounded by nature.

-At this point, the Ogimachi Castle Ruin Lookout Point set on a hill came into sight.
+At this place, the Ogimachi Castle Ruin Lookout on a hill came into sight.
 (Back)

 ➇ Shirakawa Kaido Street

-After the long walk from Seseragi Park Parking Lot to the place where I could see the Ogimachi Castle Ruin Lookout Point, we finally went into the main street of the Ogimachi Shirakawago village, “Shirakawa Kaido (白川街道)”.
+After the long walk from the Seseragi Park Parking Lot to the location where I could see the Ogimachi Castle Ruin Lookout, we finally went into the main street of the Ogimachi Shirakawago village, “Shirakawa Kaido (白川街道)”.
 (Back)

-During the stroll in the Ogimachi Shirakawago village, I saw several souvenir shops that stocked various types of products unique to Japan, so you will be able to enjoy shopping in those shops when you visit the village.
+During the walking in the Ogimachi Shirakawago village, I saw a number of souvenir shops carrying various types of unique Japanese products, so when you visit the village, you can enjoy shopping in those shops.